Request Demo

 Links

-DSCR extension (Debt Service Coverage Ratio) is a measure of solvency that indicates a company's ability to generate sufficient income to cover debt payments.
-It is calculated by dividing the company's annual net operating income by its annual financial commitments.
-A DSCR extension high indicates that the firm has a good ability to meet its financial obligations, while a DSCR extension low can be interpreted as a signal of default risk.
-Typically, investors and lenders require a DSCR extension minimum for assessing the solvency of a company.
+DSCR (Debt Service Coverage Ratio) is a measure of solvency that indicates the ability of a company to generate sufficient income to cover debt payments.
+It is calculated by dividing the annual net operating income of the company by its annual financial obligations.
+A high DSCR indicates that the company has a good ability to meet its financial obligations, while a low DSCR can be interpreted as a signal of default risk.
+Typically, investors and lenders require a minimum DSCR to assess the solvency of a company.

 ________________________________________________________________________________________

-In order to verify the financial sustainability of the corporate debt, analysts and experts in the sector increasingly resort to a new indicator, which is not limited to quantifying in a "static" way the total amount of financial debt in relation to shareholders' equity ( as happens in traditional budget ratios, such as the ratio Pfn / EBITDA), but which makes it possible to examine, also on a prospective basis, the debt repayment capacity of the company and the consequent financial sustainability of the related business development plans.
+In order to verify the financial sustainability of corporate debt, analysts and industry experts are increasingly resorting to a new indicator, which does not limit itself to quantifying in a "static" manner the overall amount of financial debt in relation to net equity (as happens in traditional balance sheet ratios, such as the PFN / EBITDA ratio), but which makes it possible to examine, also on a prospective basis, the debt repayment capacity of the company and the consequent financial sustainability of the related business development plans.

-In using the DSCR extension it should be borne in mind that when a company is experiencing strong growth, it increases its working capital by generating a cash absorption; the effect is a negative operating cash flow and therefore a DSCR extension Negative.
-The opposite effect occurs when the firm reduces its turnover.
+When using the DSCR, it should be taken into account that when a company is experiencing strong growth, it increases its working capital, generating a cash absorption; the effect is a negative operating cash flow and therefore a Negative DSCR.
+The opposite effect occurs when the company reduces its business volume.

 ________________________________________________________________________________________

-To overcome the limits of the DSCR extension, Leanus elaborates its own proprietary algorithm, Leanus DSCR extension, which takes into account other aspects related to financial management such as cash and cash equivalents, any contributions from shareholders and other elements.
-The Leanus algorithm DSCR extension, together with the Leanus Score and the debt capacity is the exclusive property.
+To overcome the limitations of the DSCR, Leanus develops its own proprietary algorithm, the Leanus DSCR, which takes into account other aspects related to financial management such as liquidity, any contributions from members and other elements.
+The Leanus DSCR algorithm, together with the Leanus Score and the debt capacity are exclusively proprietary.

 ________________________________________________________________________________________

-Il DSCR extension in fact, it can assume higher values equal to or lower than unity:
+The DSCR can in fact assume values greater than, equal to or less than unity:

-- Higher than unity (DSCR extension> 1), in the event that the operating cash flow generated exceeds the financial commitments to service the debt;
+- Higher than unity (DSCR>1), in the event that the operating cash flow generated exceeds the financial commitments to service the debt;

-- Equal to unity (DSCR extension = 1), the operating cash flow generated is totally absorbed by financial commitments to service the debt;
+- Equal to unity (DSCR =1), the operating cash flow generated is totally absorbed by financial commitments to service the debt;

-- Less than unity (DSCR extension<1), in the event that the operating cash flow generated is lower than the financial commitments to service the debt in the period considered, highlighting situations of financial tension with possible difficulties in repaying the debt.
+- Less than unity (DSCR<1), in the event that the operating cash flow generated is lower than the financial commitments to service the debt in the period considered, highlighting situations of financial tension with possible difficulties in repaying the debt.

 Source: Leanus, Infinance publication